CRS-Diff: Controllable Remote Sensing Image Generation with Diffusion Model: Conclusion

 \section{Conclusion}

-In this paper, we propose a new controllable RS image generation model (CRS-Diff), rooted in the foundational diffusion model architecture.
-Developed from the diffusion model framework, CRS-Diff enables high-quality remote sensing image generation.
-By integrating an optimized multi-conditional control mechanism, CRS-Diff can effectively synthesize multidimensional information, including text and images, guiding precise image generation and yielding highly accurate and controllable remote sensing images.
-This significantly broadens the control spectrum of the generation model, thus improving its adaptability to more complex application scenarios.
-Additionally, the generated images can help improve the performance of road detection task.
+In this paper, we propose a new controllable RS generative model with diffusion models (CRS-Diff).
+Developed from the diffusion model framework, CRS-Diff enables high-quality RS image generation.
+By integrating an optimized multi-conditional control mechanism, CRS-Diff can effectively synthesize multidimensional information, including text, metadata and images, guiding precise image generation and yielding highly accurate and controllable remote sensing images.
+This significantly broadens the control spectrum of the generation model, enhancing its adaptability to more complex application scenarios.
+Additionally, a comprehensive evaluation of existing multi-conditional generation models confirms CRS-Diff's superior ability to generate remote sensing images under various conditions and its high controllability.
+This makes it suitable for a wide spectrum of use cases and enhances the performance of downstream tasks.